 You can attempt to see the best of Yosemite in one day, though we’d recommend at least 3 or 4 days to experience all the different landscapes and highlights.

-The best time to visit is from May to September before it gets too cold – though this is also when it’s at its busiest and a timed reservation system is in place.
+The best time to visit is from May to September before it gets too cold – though this is also when it’s at its busiest and a timed reservation system is in place (abolished, it seems, in 2023).
 Many parts of the National Park are open year-round, so consider going off-peak instead; Yosemite can make an excellent fall camping spot in October, or visit this incredible national park in April to beat the peak crowds.

 2. Lake Tahoe